Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 This can be further improved with more sophisticated background worker management when risk data gets large.

-## Data Source (Folder)
+## Offline Data Sources (Folder)

-This folder contains some sample data, it's not used by code.
+This folder contains some sample data, it's used for the first question and offline access of some data.

+Notice due to restrictions of Yahoo Finance API and since I can't post my personal access codes in public, there may be issues with fetching data.

+Notce iShare (XIU) is in CAD while SPY is in USD.

+Notice both the offline data and API data can have missing dates, or otherwise contain mismatching numbers of rows - they need to be cleaned for alignment and contains matching number of rows before using.

+# Question 2

+## Methodology

+1. Data needs clean up, some are filled for missing data.